 She flew towards the lead ship, the one I was watching, and with a single strike, snapped it in two, and it too exploded.
 Components flew everywhere as the other ships scattered.

 You know, as fun as this is to watch, I better make sure nothing else gets burned out.
-This is some serious power on display - even if it is all just ones and zeros.
+This is some serious power on display - even if it is deep down all just ones and zeros.

 • • •